cliftondavies/Apple/README.md

 # Apple

-> To make a clone of old an old version of the [Apple website](https://web.archive.org/web/20140301004610/http://www.apple.com/).
+> To make a clone of an old version of the [Apple website](https://web.archive.org/web/20140301004610/http://www.apple.com/).

 ![screenshot](assets/images/screenshot.png)

 ## Project Implementation

-# Content & Structure
+### Content & Structure

 The webpage is divided into three parts (Top, Middle and Bottom), which are then enclosed within a Page Wrapper.